powellb/seapy/README.md

 ### Install with pip

-Pip installation is based on meson-python, following example from pyfort
+Pip installation is based on [meson-python](https://mesonbuild.com/meson-python/), following example from [pyfort](https://github.com/larsbuntemeyer/pyfort).

 - create a python virtual environment using your preferred tool, activate the environment and run `pip install .`